pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/subtractable-resources/index.md

 standard technical mechanism to tie them together, so that they are mutually interoperable and beneficial.

+If you have your whole process open for everyone to see, nobody can lay claim that they discovered it before you!

 [collectives]: <https://cybersocialstructure.org/2016/10/03/think-of-science-like-an-incurable-intellectual-disease/> "Think of science like an incurable intellectual disease, by Bruce Caron"